Congrats are in order, you’ve managed to divorce a narcissist (or maybe you were lucky enough not to marry them in the first place). Not an easy feat!

 3. Work out a detailed, finely-tuned schedule.

-Spell out the specific days when the children are with each parent, include holiday and vacation specifics as well, even if seems petty and unnecessary.
+Spell out the specific days when the children are with each parent, including holiday and vacation specifics as well, even if seems petty and unnecessary.

 Settling this up from the start saves you from future conflicts and makes for less communication with your ex over logistics.